opendaylight/docs/docs/user-guide/bgpcep-guide/bgp/bgp-user-guide-operational-state.rst

 @line 3: The negotiated hold-time for the BGP session in seconds.

-@line 4: Session duration since establishment in milliseconds.
+@line 4: Session duration since establishment in timeticks (hundredths of a second).

 BGP Neighbor Transport Operational State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^